-- Grade 1.
-These mild sprains occur when the ligaments are stretched, but not torn.
+- Grade 1 — Mild strains occur when the ligaments are stretched, but not torn.

-- Grade 2.
-These moderate sprains occur when the ligaments are partially torn.
-Grade 2 sprains may involve some loss of function.
+- Grade 2 — Moderate sprains occur when the ligaments are partially torn.
+This Grade 2 sprain may involve some loss of function.

-- Grade 3.
-These severe sprains occur when the ligament is completely torn.
-These are significant injuries that require medical or surgical care.
-As the ligament tears away from the bone, it may also take a small chip of bone with it, called an avulsion fracture.
+- Grade 3 — Severe sprains occur when the ligament is completely torn.
+This grade is a significant injury that requires medical or surgical care.
+As the ligament tears away from the bone, it may also take a small chip of bone with it.
+This is called an avulsion fracture.

 - Swelling in the wrist